BYLAWS of the Pacific Northwest Chapter, Incorporated

 Section 6.
 Counting of Ballots

-Ballots shall be counted by the Nominating and Elections Committee Chair two weeks before the Chapter Annual Meeting.
+Ballots shall be counted by the Nominating and Elections Committee Chair at least two weeks before the Chapter Annual Meeting.
 Ballot count will be verified by the Nominating and Elections Committee before the business portion of the Chapter annual meeting.

 Section 7.
 Results